Data Centers in Poughkeepsie

 Natural Disaster Risk

-Poughkeepsie has a very low natural disaster risk profile, with a FEMA National Risk Index score of 23.04, as of September 2025.
-This makes it an excellent location for critical infrastructure requiring high availability and minimal environmental threats.
+Poughkeepsie has a low natural disaster risk profile, with a FEMA National Risk Index score of 23.04, as of September 2025.
+Its inland location protects it from the primary coastal flooding and storm surge risks affecting New York City and Long Island.